Last Updated on September 11, 2025

 Center Stage Salads |

 We are so lucky to have an incredible variety of greens available.
-Bibb and butter lettuce, watercress, endive, frisee, chicory, dandelion, arugula, mache, baby spinach, romaine and leaf lettuces are ours for the picking (or picking out, at the market).
+Bibb and butter lettuce, watercress, endive, frisee, chicory, dandelion, arugula, mache, baby spinach, romaine, and leaf lettuces are ours for the picking (or picking out, at the market).

-To insure purity of taste, keep the dressing simple.
-A small drizzle of extra virgin olive oil, mixed with a squeeze of fresh lemon juice and grated zest, salt and freshly ground pepper, compliments salad greens and enhances their lively taste.
-As you experiment with different components, your salads will begin to take center stage rather than be a side dish waiting in the wings. |
+To ensure purity of taste, keep the dressing simple.
+A slight drizzle of extra virgin olive oil, mixed with a squeeze of fresh lemon juice and grated zest, salt, and freshly ground pepper, complements salad greens and enhances their lively taste.
+As you experiment with different components, your salads will begin to take center stage rather than be a side dish waiting in the wings.

 Beautiful Baked Pears (4 servings) |

 Yes, it is very important to exercise caution with the carbohydrates we eat.
 And yes, we all tend to love desserts.
-But with a little attention and skill, we can have both.
+But with a bit of attention and skill, we can have both.
 A good basic rule of thumb to keep in mind is the “25-gram rule”.
 This simple, yet elegant and exotic pear dessert is a good example:

 4 small firm, ripe pears